Strengthening Reef protection regulations

-The Bill enables owners of an accreditation program, like Best Management Practice (BMP) programs, to voluntarily apply to be recognised by the Queensland Government as providing an alternative pathway for producers to meet the minimum regulated standards.
+The new legislation enables owners of an accreditation program, like Best Management Practice (BMP) programs, to voluntarily apply to be recognised by the Queensland Government as providing an alternative pathway for producers to meet the minimum regulated standards.
 To be recognised, the program must enable accreditation of producers who use farming practices that are consistent with, or better than, the minimum practice standards.

-Producers accredited under a recognised program would be considered compliant with the minimum practice standards and would be a low priority for compliance activities.
+Producers accredited under a recognised program would be considered compliant with the minimum practice agricultural standards and would be a low priority for compliance activities.

 In order to treat accredited producers as a low priority, their details as well as the term of accreditation will be needed.
 An allowance will be made for accredited producers who do not consent to their details being provided.
 None of the information will be made publicly available.

 The new legislation does not allow the Queensland Government to automatically acquire paddock level data from any databases.

 For more information, read the Factsheet: Reef regulations and Best Management Practice programs (PDF, 418KB).